 Data Management Tool #11: Lotame

-Lotame is one of the top database management software services that can help you collect first-party data from various sources.
+Lotame is one of the top data management tools and software services that can help you collect first-party data from various sources.

 Using it, you can understand your customers better and deliver more relevant services and content to them.
 Additionally, you can drive cross-screen engagement through it and improve your ROI.